sapiens/blog/_posts/2011-4-30-DDD-Model-Validation-Part-I.aspx.md

 category: .Net
 ---

-In my [codevious post](http://www.sapiensworks.com/blog/post/2011/04/16/Whats-Wrong-With-Model-Validation-In-AspNet-Mvc.aspx) I wrote about the shortcoming of the default validation of Asp.Net MVC.
+In my [previous post](http://www.sapiensworks.com/blog/post/2011/04/16/Whats-Wrong-With-Model-Validation-In-AspNet-Mvc.aspx) I wrote about the shortcoming of the default validation of Asp.Net MVC.
 That doesn't mean though, that a Asp.Net MVC aplication can't use a different validation approach.
 Phil Haack and his team implemented this way as a helper to cut down some of the boring repetitive tasks.
 But when dealing with a complex application there are simply better ways to do it in order to mantain better code quality and in this post I'll show you one.

  Keep in mind that I'm using a simple example and this approach might seem overengineered but the purpose is to illustrate some concepts.